 The Board of Directors has established two standing committees: the Audit Committee and the Compensation Committee.
 The Audit Committee, composed of Messrs.
-Leary, Casari and Davis is the principal link between the Board and the Company's independent auditors, and monitors audit and internal accounting control procedures.
-The Audit Committee held two meetings in 1995.

-The Compensation Committee, consisting of Messrs.
-Davis, Casari and Leary, recommends the compensation structure to the Board of Directors for the Officers of the Company and each subsidiary.
-In addition, this Committee has the responsibility for administration of the Company's stock option and incentive plans.
-The Compensation Committee held two meetings in 1995.
+Leary, Casari and Davis, is the principal link between the Board and the Company's independent auditors, and monitors audit and internal accounting control procedures.
+The Audit Committee held one meeting during 1997.
+The Compensation Committee, also consisting of Messrs.
+Davis, Casari and Leary, recommends to the Board of Directors the compensation structure for the Officers of the Company and each subsidiary.
+In addition, this Committee has the responsibility for administration of the Company's stock option, stock purchase and incentive compensation plans.
+The Compensation Committee held two meetings in 1997.